-(1) Amend Section 2.2 of Article II of the Company's by-laws (the 'Company By-laws') to fix the number of directors of the Company at twenty-eight;

-(2) Amend Section 2.4 of Article II of the Company By-laws to provide that vacancies on the Company's Board of Directors (the 'Company Board') created as a result of a shareholder amendment to the Company By-laws may be filled only by a vote of the Company's shareholders;

-(3) Amend Section 1.7.2 of Article I of the Company By-laws to clarify that a shareholder seeking to nominate candidates for election to the Company Board pursuant to shareholder action by written consent need not comply with the advance notification provisions of the Company By-laws applicable to the nomination of candidates in connection with meetings of the shareholders (the 'Advance Notification Provisions');

-(4) Elect seventeen nominees of AlliedSignal and PMA (the 'Nominees') to serve as directors of the Company (or, if any such Nominee is unable to serve as a director of the Company due to death, disability or otherwise, any other person designated as a Nominee by the remaining Nominee or Nominees); and

-(5) Repeal each provision of and amendment to the Company By-laws adopted subsequent to July 22, 1998 and prior to the effectiveness of the Nominee Election Proposals (as defined below) and the seating of a sufficient number of Nominees so that Nominees constitute a majority of the Company Board.
+- (1) Amend Section 2.2 of Article II of the Company's by-laws (the 'Company By-laws') to fix the number of directors of the Company at twenty-eight; - (2) Amend Section 2.4 of Article II of the Company By-laws to provide that vacancies on the Company's Board of Directors (the 'Company Board') created as a result of a shareholder amendment to the Company By-laws may be filled only by a vote of the Company's shareholders; - (3) Amend Section 1.7.2 of Article I of the Company By-laws to clarify that a shareholder seeking to nominate candidates for election to the Company Board pursuant to shareholder action by written consent need not comply with the advance notification provisions of the Company By-laws applicable to the nomination of candidates in connection with meetings of the shareholders (the 'Advance Notification Provisions'); - (4) Elect seventeen nominees of AlliedSignal and PMA (the 'Nominees') to serve as directors of the Company (or, if any such Nominee is unable to serve as a director of the Company due to death, disability or otherwise, any other person designated as a Nominee by the remaining Nominee or Nominees); and - (5) Repeal each provision of and amendment to the Company By-laws adopted subsequent to July 22, 1998 and prior to the effectiveness of the Nominee Election Proposals (as defined below) and the seating of a sufficient number of Nominees so that Nominees constitute a majority of the Company Board.

 All of the foregoing actions (collectively, the 'Nominee Election Proposals') are designed to facilitate the election of the Nominees to the Company Board.
-To the extent not constrained by the Company's Rights Agreement, the Nominees, if elected, intend, subject to their fiduciary duties as directors of the Company owed solely to the Company, to seek to cause the Company to enter into an agreement providing for a merger or other business combination (a 'Proposed Merger') with AlliedSignal in which the Company's shareholders would receive \$44.50 per share in cash.
+AlliedSignal hopes that, to the extent not constrained by conflicts of interest, the Nominees, if elected, subject to their fiduciary duties as directors of the Company owed solely to the Company, will encourage the Company to enter into an agreement providing for a merger or other business combination (a 'Proposed Merger') with AlliedSignal.
+However, there can be no assurance that a combination between AlliedSignal and the Company will be consummated or that the Nominees, if elected, will participate in acquisition related issues because of the conflict of interest situations involving the Nominees and the procedures that may be necessary to address those situations.
 A merger agreement would be subject to the affirmative vote of at least 66 2/3% of the votes cast by holders of all shares of Company Common Stock entitled to vote unless AlliedSignal has previously purchased 80% or more of the outstanding shares of Company Common Stock and, under certain circumstances, the affirmative vote of the Company's shareholders entitled to cast at least a majority of the votes that all of the Company's shareholders, other than AlliedSignal, are entitled to cast.
-See 'BACKGROUND OF THE SOLICITATION.'
+See 'RISK FACTORS,' 'BACKGROUND OF THE SOLICITATION' and 'THE NOMINEE ELECTION PROPOSALS.'